tdnvl/flask-mega-tutorial/README.md

 `super()` is a way to _keep what is in the parent block without overriding it_.
 Base extends the Bootstrap base that already has some scripts. `super()` guarantees that these scripts are kept intact.

+#  Chapter 13: I18n and L10n

+I18n and L10n are abbreviations for internationalization and localization.
+We are going to use [Flask-Babel](https://pythonhosted.org/Flask-Babel/) for that.

+This is a pain.
+I just skipped this section.
+I hope that I won't have copy all the files to keep on moving...

+# Chapter 14: Ajax

+## Language Identification